ATO 1210. Basic Gas Engines. 5 hrs.

 ATO 2280.
 Computerized Engine Controls.
 3 hrs.

-This course is designed to teach how computers aid in controlling fuel systems, electronic ignition and emission control devices.
-On-Board Diagnostic Generation I and II systems will be taught along with all of the various engine input and output devices and how they work with the engine computer (PCM).
-During the lab, scanner and digital storage oscilloscopes will be used to solve OBD problems.
-Lecture, 2 hours; lab, 2 hours.
-Prerequisite: ATO 1220, ATO 1250, ATO 2210, ATO 2220.
+This course is designed to teach how computers aid in controlling fuel systems, electronic ignition, and emission control devices.
+On-Board Diagnostics Generation II system will be taught along with all of the various engine input and output devices and how they work with the engine computer (PCM).
+During lab scanners, digital storage oscilloscopes, and other electronic testers will be used to solve issues associated with Service Engine Soon light and other driveability problems.
+Prerequisite: ATO 1220, ATO 1250, ATO 2210, ATO 2220 or consent of instructor.

 ATO 2290.
 Automotive Certification.
 1 hr.

-This lecture course is designed to assist the advanced automotive student or the experienced automotive technician who is preparing to take the National Institute for Automotive Service Excellence Certification Examination.
-Lecture, 1 hour.
-Prerequisite: ATO 1210, ATO 1220, ATO 1240, ATO 1250, ATO 1260, ATO 2200, ATO 2210, ATO 2230, ATO 2250.
+This lecture course is designed to assist the advanced automotive student or the experienced automotive technician who is preparing to take the ASE (Automotive Service Excellence) certification exams.
+Prerequisite: ATO 1210, ATO 1220, ATO 1240, ATO 1250, ATO 1260, ATO 2200, ATO 2210, ATO 2230, or consent of instructor.